RiseofDofi/RiseofDofiBot/README.md

 # Keeper Chatgame Goldevent, lure Creatureevent, traps

-Every 30 min you get 1 to 3 random creatures, one trap and gold.
+if you wrote something in the Chat in the last 30 min you get 1 to 3 random creatures, one trap and gold.
+(You need to be a Keeper for this to work)

 Every Imp you have increases the Goldincome by 1%.